Impact

 Risk and Exploitability

-The CVSS score is 5.5, and the EPSS score is unavailable, indicating there is no known high exploitation probability.
-The vulnerability is not listed in CISA's KEV catalog.
-The likely attack vector is local, requiring access to the USB video device interface; it would need an attacker with physical or elevated local access to trigger the failure scenario.
-Because the flaw only impacts device stability rather than confidentiality or integrity, the overall risk is moderate and can be mitigated by applying the upstream patch.
+The CVSS score of 7.8 and the EPSS score of less than 1% illustrate a moderate severity but a very low probability of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog.
+The attack vector is most likely local and requires access to the attached USB video device, either through physical presence or elevated local privileges.
+Because the flaw only disrupts device operation and does not compromise confidentiality or integrity, the overall risk is moderate and can be mitigated by applying the upstream patch.

 OpenCVE Enrichment